-Lyric poetry concerns itself mainly with the poet’s emotional life; that is, it’s written in their voice and expresses solid thoughts and emotions.
+Lyric poetry mainly concerns the poet’s emotional life; it’s written in their voice and expresses solid thoughts and emotions.
 There is only one voice in a lyric poem, and we see the world from that single perspective.
 Most modern poetry is lyric poetry in that it is personal and introspective.

 As its name implies, narrative poetry is concerned with storytelling.
 Just as in a prose story, a narrative poem will most likely follow the conventions of the plot, including elements such as conflict, rising action, climax, resolution etc. Again, as in prose stories, narrative poems will most likely be peopled with characters to perform the actions of the tale.

 Descriptive poetry usually employs lots of rich imagery to describe the world around the poet.
 While it most often has a single poetic voice and strong emotional content, descriptive poetry differs from lyric poetry in that its focus is more on the externalities of the world rather than the poet’s interior life.

 We have mentioned that poetry often hangs on the conventions of specific underlying structures.
-Let’s now look at some of the more common subtypes and their defining characteristics.
+Now, look at some of the more common subtypes and their defining characteristics.

 SUBTYPES OF POETRY

 Sonnets are predominantly concerned with matters of the heart.
 If you see a sonnet’s recognisably blocky form on a page, there’s a good chance the theme will be love.
 There are two common forms of sonnets: Shakespearean and Petrarchan.
 They differ slightly in their internal structure, but both have 14 lines.
 Let’s take look at some more of the internal characteristics of both forms:

 ● Comprises two stanzas

 ● The First eight lines pose a question

 ● 2nd stanza answers the question posed